thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 This post aims to provide a comprehensive overview of how MongoDB and Cassandra handle nested or complex JSON data, comparing their data modeling capabilities, query flexibility, performance implications, and scalability to help you decide which NoSQL database best suits our specific use case.
 Understanding the strengths and limitations of each database in handling complex JSON data is key to making an informed decision.

+---

 # A brief introduction to NoSQL database

 The term "NoSQL" originally meant "non-SQL" but has evolved to mean "not only SQL," reflecting the diverse approaches modern NoSQL databases use for data management, retrieval, and storing.
-A database is typically classified as a NoSQL database based on several key characteristics that differentiate it from traditional relational database systems (shortly referred as RDBMS).
+A database is typically classified as a NoSQL database based on several key characteristics that differentiate it from traditional relational database systems (shortly referred to as RDBMS).
 These characteristics cater to the needs of modern applications requiring scalability, flexibility, and the ability to handle large volumes of *structured*, *semi-structured*, and *unstructured data*.

 Here are the core qualities that qualify a database as a NoSQL database: